imperialbin/imperial/README.md

 # imperialb.in

-> A hastebin alternative but with user experience in mind with much more features!
+## A hastebin alternative but with user experience in mind and much more features!

 [![BUILT WITH SWAG](https://forthebadge.com/images/badges/built-with-swag.svg)](https://forthebadge.com) [![MADE WITH TYPESCRIPT](https://forthebadge.com/images/badges/made-with-typescript.svg)](https://forthebadge.com)